isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-18-post-A Tribute Fit For A Prince.md

 The presentation of the Address was one of the highlights of the prince’s visit, and created a custom that wss to endure long after he left the island.
 With this document, the tradition of presenting Loyalty Addresses to visiting royal personages was founded and continued long into the colonial period, leading some to comment that such “loyal excesses” had become “a new and exotic feature of life in the Straits”.[^7]

-*The Address to Alfred, Duke of Edinburgh* was donated by a private collector, Geoffrey Edwards, to the National Library in 2009.
+The *Address to Alfred, Duke of Edinburgh* was donated by a private collector, Geoffrey Edwards, to the National Library in 2009.

-**Written by:** Nor-Afidah Abdul Rahman
+- Written by Nor-Afidah Abdul Rahman

 <a href="/vol-11/issue-4/jan-mar-2016/"><center>Back to Issue</center></a>